ploxTools/CryptoSearcher/README.md

 ![image alt](https://github.com/jay37749/CryptoMagic-BruteForce-Ethereum-PrivateKey-Finder-Mnemonic-Cracker/blob/61db055447e5b4e76c61d974d89099b9ac0ca88a/CRYPTOCURRENCY-MAGIC-BRUTEFORCE-ETHEREUM-FINDER%20(732%20x%20279%20px).png)

-#CRYPTO MAGIC#
+#CRYPTO SEARCHER#

-Hunt and Crack Private Keys (Bytes & Hex) with Mnemonic
+Hunt and Crack Private Keys (Bytes & Hex) with CryptoSearcher
 ________________________________________
 *Introduction*

-Clone this project repository: https://github.com/jay37749/CryptoMagic-BruteForce-Ethereum-PrivateKey-Finder-Mnemonic-Cracker.git

-Welcome to Crypto Magic, a powerful script designed to hunt and crack private keys from Ethereum and Polkadot mnemonics.
+Welcome to Crypto Searcher, a powerful script designed to hunt and crack private keys from many cryptos.
 This tool allows users to explore the fascinating world of cryptocurrency address generation and matching.
 ________________________________________
-*Installation*

-For Windows:
-To get started, install the following packages:

-*Copy code*

-pip install bip_utils
-pip install rich
-pip install argparse

-For Linux:
-Run the following command:

-*Copy code*

-pip3 install rich bip_utils argparse
-________________________________________
-*Usage*

-Ethereum:

-To hunt and crack private keys from Ethereum mnemonics, use the following command:

-*Copy code*

-python ethmagic.py -v <NUMBER> -f <FILE> -n <THREADS>

-Arguments:

-•	-h or --help : Show help message and exit

-•	-f or --file : Path to the Ethereum rich address file (e.g., -f eth5.txt or --file eth5.txt)

-•	-v or --view : Print a message after generating this number of addresses

-•	-n or --thread : Number of threads (CPU cores) to use for processing

-Example Command:

-*Copy code*

-python ethmagic.py -v 1000 -f eth5.txt -n 32

-Polkadot:

-To hunt and crack private keys from Polkadot mnemonics, run:

-*Copy code*

-python dotmagic.py -f dot1000.txt -v 1000 -n 32
-________________________________________
-*How the Code Works*

-This Python script is designed to generate Ethereum addresses and compare them against a list of "rich addresses" (addresses holding large amounts of Ethereum) from a text file.

-Key Libraries Used:

-•	ctypes: Interacts with low-level Windows API calls for dynamic console title setting.

-•	time: Provides time-related functions.

-•	argparse: Handles command-line arguments.

-•	multiprocessing: Enables parallel processing for efficiency.

-•	bip_utils: Manages BIP-39 and BIP-32 operations for address generation.

-•	rich: Beautifies console output for better readability.

-Core Components:

-1. Command-Line Argument Parsing: o	The script expects three key arguments: -f, -v, and -n.

-2. Reading Ethereum Addresses: o	The script reads addresses from the specified .txt file and stores them in a set for fast lookups.
+2. Reading crypto Addresses:
+o	The script reads addresses from the specified .txt file and stores them in a set for fast lookups.

 3. Address Generation Loop: